Written once — so I don't have to explain it twice

 Psychosis

-Sometimes during mania, my brain disconnects from reality.
+Sometimes my brain disconnects from reality.
 I might hear things, believe things that aren't true, see patterns where there are none.
-This is the part most people misunderstand.
+I once genuinely believed I was God's favourite child.
+I didn't question it for a second.
 It doesn't make me dangerous.
-It makes me vulnerable.
-It's the scariest thing I've ever experienced — and I've been through a lot.
+I just operate on a different frequency.

 Between episodes, I'm stable.
 I'm just me.
 The illness is episodic — it comes and goes.
 Most of the time, you wouldn't know.
 That's also part of the problem: people see me doing well and assume I'm "cured."
 I'm not.
 I'm managing.